tower-rs/tower-http/README.md

 More information about this crate can be found in the [crate documentation][docs].

-## Middlewares
+## Middleware

-Tower HTTP contains lots of middlewares that are generally useful when building HTTP servers and clients.
+Tower HTTP contains lots of middleware that are generally useful when building HTTP servers and clients.
 Some of the highlights are:

 - `Trace` adds high level logging of requests and responses.
 Supports both